-(i) (A) Revenue recognition (accounting policies applied from 1 January 2018) (Continued)
+(h) Revenue recognition (Continued)

-(a) Provision of construction services
+a.
+Provision of construction services

 The Group provides construction services based on contracts entered into with customers.
 Such contracts are entered into before the services begin.
-Based on the terms of the contracts and the specific facts and circumstances, the Group recognises revenue from provision of underground construction service is recognised over time as the Group believes that, the underground construction work performed by the Group creates or enhances the assets that the customers control as the assets is created or enhanced.
-Revenue from provision of construction work is therefore recognised over time using output method, i.e. based on surveys of work completed by the Group to date.
-The directors of the Company consider that output method would faithfully depict the Group's performance towards complete satisfaction of these performance obligations under HKFRS 15 Revenue from Contracts with Customers.
+Based on the terms of the contracts and the specific facts and circumstances, the Group recognises revenue from provision of construction service over time as the Group believes that the construction services performed by the Group creates or enhances the assets that the customers control as the assets is created or enhanced.
+Revenue from provision of construction services is recognised over time using output method, i.e. based on surveys of work completed by the Group to date, with the agreement from the customer evidenced through the progress certificate.
+The directors of the Company consider that output method would faithfully depict the Group's performance towards complete satisfaction of these performance obligations in transferring construction services promised to a customer under HKFRS 15 Revenue from Contracts with Customers.